core-wg/senml-spec/draft-ietf-core-senml.md

 order.
 An example of this is show in {{resolved-ex}}.

-The Version field MUST NOT be present if the SenML version defined in this document is used and MUST be present otherwise in the first SenML Record.
+The Version field MUST NOT be present if the SenML version defined in this document is used and MUST be present otherwise in all the SenML Record.

 Future specification that defines new base fields need to specify